Ask for what you really for the holidays – a better world for our children. Get the six types of books you need to raise tomorrow’s leaders.

 In order to create a better future, each parent, each educator, each member of the community has an obligation to exemplify the strength we want our children to have.

 As we look toward this glorious new future – we raise the people this future needs.
-As heady as all this sounds, it’s easy to start – with the right books.
+As heady as all this sounds, it’s easier to define our values with some helpful books to start conversations about the way we’d like to be in the world.

 The Ultimate Library of Luminaries